Developer Data Framework Additional Terms

 2.2 Unity’s Limited Processing

 Unity will only process Developer Data as directed by you pursuant to these Unity Developer Data Additional Terms and, absent such instructions, will not independently determine the applicable purposes of data processing.
 Unity will not use, share, or repurpose Developer Data in violation of your configured Developer Data Settings.
-Please note that where an instruction allows Unity to process “personal data” or “personal information” included in the Developer Data pursuant to a different data relationship than that under which the applicable Offering was provided—for example, where such purpose of processing necessitates that Unity act as an independent controller—the processing of such Developer Data for such purpose will not be enabled by Unity without your separate and specific authorization.
+Where a specific processing purpose related to an Offering or set Offerings subject to the Developer Data framework requires Unity to act in a data relationship other than as processor on your behalf—including as an independent controller— Unity will identify such relationship in the applicable Offering-specific Additional Terms, Dashboard, or Documentation, and will not enable such processing without your specific authorization through your Developer Data Settings.
+The data relationship and respective obligations applicable to each such arrangement will be set forth in the applicable Additional Terms and/or Data Processing Addendum.

 Notwithstanding anything to the contrary contained in the Terms, to the extent permitted by applicable law and subject to Unity’s obligations under the Data Processing Addendum, Unity does not guarantee that any data created, processed, or stored within its systems will be exportable, interoperable, or made available in any specific format or granularity; all data access and portability are subject to Unity's sole discretion and applicable policies.